-But if you're like us, you're not searching the world over for photos of handsome men and women; rather, you're scouring every digital nook and cranny for wholesale apparel and the cheapest t-shirts you can find.
+But if you're like us, you're not searching the world over for photos of handsome men and women; rather, you're scouring every digital nook and cranny for pocket tees, raglan shirts, Bella Canvas, and the cheapest wholesale t-shirts you can find.
 You want blank hoodies and cheap tees and quality tank tops at wholesale prices because you have a bunch of marketing dollars to spend and many design logos to spend them on.

 And because many of our friends and clients want to look business casual, you've decided to purchase polos.
 Fine polos.
 Clean polos.
 Wholesale polos with colors that pop, fabric that doesn't lose its shape, and prices that don't make you long for that dreamy man in the photoshopped photo to come sweeping by on his horse to whisk you away to a world without high prices (although, let's be honest, that would be pretty cool).